 Four Dimensions of Recovery

-Having a purpose in life helps remove the need to use drugs or alcohol to find inspiration and a sense of meaning -or mask the lack of these.
-Likewise, having the independence, resources and finances to fully participate in the community leads to greater involvement in society an in your own life.
-Goal-setting, vocational and other skills help you identify purpose and enjoy a sense of meaning in your life.
+- Purpose: Having a purpose in life helps remove the need to use drugs or alcohol to find inspiration and a sense of meaning—or mask the lack of these.
+Likewise, having the independence, resources, and finances to fully participate in the community leads to greater involvement in society and in your own life.
+Goal-setting, vocational skills, and other skills help you identify purpose and enjoy a sense of meaning in your life.

-Healthy relationships and a solid social network offer love, support, friendship and a sense of belonging.
-Community helps prevent feelings of isolation, loneliness and boredom that can quickly lead back to using.
+- Community: Healthy relationships and a solid social network offer love, support, friendship, and a sense of belonging.
+Community helps prevent feelings of isolation, loneliness, and boredom that can quickly lead back to using.
 Good relationship skills are crucial for developing healthy relationships that will be central to successful recovery.

 Take Care of Your Health